-Interstate 12 functions as a bypass route for Interstate 10 north of Lake Pontchartrain and the New Orleans metropolitan area.
-Although an intrastate route, the freeway provides a significant role in cross-country travel.
+Interstate 12 functions as a bypass route for I-10 north of Lake Pontchartrain and the New Orleans metropolitan area.
+Although an intrastate route, I-12 provides a significant role in cross country travel.

 The freeway splits with Interstate 10 in Baton Rouge as a busy commuter route through suburban areas east to Denham Springs.
-Continuing east, I-12 becomes more rural through areas of pine forest, but still with moderate traffic given it accommodates just four overall lanes.
+Six lane expansion of I-12 east from Exit 7 / LA 3245 (O’Neal Lane) to Exit 15 / LA 447 at Walker was completed in April 2013.6 Continuing east, I-12 becomes more rural through areas of pine forest, but still with moderate traffic given it accommodates just four overall lanes.

 Interstate 12 replaced U.S. 190 as the through route north of Lake Pontchartrain.
 U.S. 190 parallels I-12 to the north from Baton Rouge east to Covington and to the south between Mandeville and Slidell.